borgmatic

 When you want to replace an existing database with its backed-up contents, you can restore it with borgmatic.
 Note that the database must already exist; borgmatic does not currently create a database upon restore.

 To restore a database dump from an archive, use the borgmatic restore action.
 But the first step is to figure out which archive to restore from.
-A good way to do that is to use the rlist action:
+A good way to do that is to use the repo-list action:

-borgmatic rlist
+borgmatic repo-list

 That should yield output looking something like: